W3rni0/DownUnderCTF_2021/readme.md

 `nc pwn-2021.duc.tf 31905`

 ### Solution
 This challenge requires you to decode and encode using different popular formats such as base64, binary and ROT13.
-Not enough time is given to do those manually, so I ended up writing the following python script that interacts with the server and performs the conversions (commented are the task required):
+Not enough time is given to do those manually, so I ended up writing the following python script that interacts with the server and performs the conversions (the tasks required are commented):
 ```python
 from pwn import *
 from urllib.parse import unquote